-Among others, his academic publications include Argentina, Brazil and Chile and Democracy Defence in Latin America: Principled Calculation (International Affairs, co-authored with A. Feldmann and F. Merke), Rising Powers and the Future of Democracy Promotion (Third World Quarterly), The BRICS and the Future of R2P: Was Syria or Libya the Exception?
-(Global R2P), Emerging Powers and Status: The Case of the First BRICs Summit (Asian Perspective), and The Financial Crisis, Contested Legitimacy and the Genesis of Intra-BRICS cooperation (Global Governance).
-He is also the author of Institutionalizing South – South Cooperation: Towards a New Paradigm?, which was submitted to the UN High Level Panel on the Post-2015 Development Agenda.
+His other publications include, among others, Argentina, Brazil and Chile and democracy defence in Latin America: principled calculation (International Affairs, co-authored with A. Feldmann and F. Merke), Rising Powers and the Future of Democracy Promotion (Third World Quarterly), The BRICS and the Future of R2P: Was Syria or Libya the Exception?
+(Global R2P), Emerging Powers and Status: The Case of the First BRICs Summit (Asian Perspective) and The Financial Crisis, Contested Legitimacy and the Genesis of intra-BRICS cooperation (Global Governance).
+He is the author of Institutionalizing South – South Cooperation: Towards a New Paradigm?, which was submitted to the UN High Level Panel on the Post-2015 Development Agenda.
 His academic work has been cited more than two thousand times, according to Google Scholar.

-Oliver holds a bachelor’s from the Universidad de Valencia in Spain, a master’s in public policy from the Kennedy School of Government at Harvard University where he was also a McCloy Scholar, and a PhD in political science from the University of Duisburg-Essen in Germany.
+Oliver holds a bachelor’s degree from the Universidad de Valencia in Spain, a master’s degree in public policy from the Kennedy School of Government at Harvard University and a PhD in political science from the University of Duisburg-Essen in Germany.